Memory Loss In Your Dog & Cat CDS, CCDS, Dementia “Doggie Alzheimer’s”

 Considerably more is known about what changes are going on in dogs than we know about the process in cats.

 Amyloid beta (Aβ or Abeta) is a small protein-like (peptide) compound that forms deposits (plaques) in the brain surrounding the brain’s nerve cells (neurons).
 It and neurofibrillary tangles are the hallmark changes of Alzheimer’s disease.
 There was a time when amyloid beta was thought to be the cause of these tangles within the neurons and that eventually lead to the neuron’s death.
 That is no longer believed by many to be so.
-Amyloid β is also increased in dogs with CDS. (ref) Scientists still are uncertain if these amyloid deposits are the cause or the result of mental decline in humans. (ref) In humans, all we know for sure is that Alzheimer’s and increased amyloid β go hand in hand.
-In dogs even that does not seem to be the case. (ref) Through 2018, none of the human drug designed to scavenge amyloidβ had a positive effect on mental decline.
-That may have changed in July when Biogen announced positive results for BAN2401 in slowing the progress of Alzheimer’s disease over an 18-month period in humans.
+Amyloid β is also increased in dogs with CDS.
+Scientists still are uncertain if these amyloid deposits are the cause or the result of mental decline in humans.
+In humans, all we know for sure is that Alzheimer’s and increased amyloid β go hand in hand.
+In dogs even that does not seem to be the case. ( read here ) All we really know is that with increasing age your dogs, brain mass decreases and the spaces occupied by liquid in the brain’s ventricles increases.

 How Will My Vet And I Be Sure This Is Not Some Other Problem?